 During the period of the Candidate’s training, either through his or her work for the Higher Certificate in Genealogy, or over the several years in which experience has been gained privately, research material will have been compiled and collected.
 The Portfolio should demonstrate the Candidate's breadth and depth of experience.

-It is expected that the Portfolio will contain a collection of works that evidence experience in specific areas of research, such as nonconformity, the military, heraldry, occupational records, land records, manorial records, court records and records dating back at least to the sixteenth century; detailed descriptions of the use of basic records will not be necessary.
-The portfolio should contain a summary account of sources covered, record offices visited, fieldwork, time spent on research, collections made, families researched and examples of note-keeping and finished work and reports.
+It is expected that the Portfolio will contain a collection of works that evidence experience in specific areas of research, such as nonconformity, the military, heraldry, occupational records, land records, manorial records, court records, DNA, one-name, one-place studies and records dating back at least to the sixteenth century.

 The portfolio will be assessed by the Examiners appointed by the Council of the Institute; a member of the Association of Genealogists and Researchers in Archives (AGRA) may be invited to moderate.